naughtygopher/goapp/README.md

 Similarly if you have more than one package which you'd like to be made available for external consumption, you create `lib/<other>`.

+## vendor

+I still vendor all dependencies using `go mod vendor`. vendoring is reliable and is guaranteed to not break.
+Though this I leave upto you to decide.

 ## main.go

 And finally the `main package`.
 I prefer putting the `main.go` file outside as shown here. main.go is probably going to be the ugliest package where all conventions and separation of concerns are broken.
 But I believe this is acceptable.
 The responsibility of main package is one and only one, `get things started`.